VivaRado/Advent/README.md

 The planning is for alphabetic glyphs and does not include any calculation of additional glyphs of any form.
 We will have to review the progress and update accordingly.
 After the review of the plan and assignment of additional tasks for fulfilment of additional glyphs, kerning and arbitrary corrections, Advent∞4 will be available with Cyrillic at 18 Instances of Upright and Upright Wide, 18 Instances of Italic and Italic Wide, total of 36 Instances.

+**2019-11-23**:

+We have just finished the main work on all the wide masters from thin, regular, bold and finaly black.
+This means that it is time for minor adjustments and iterations on these masters, after this we can conclude the work by generating the italics for those masters.

 ```mermaid
 gantt